ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt1.md

 ## The importance of system default monospace fonts

-The default monospace font not only lives in code editor and terminals, but also quite prevalently in modern browsers.
+The default monospace font not only lives in code editors and terminals, but also quite prevalently in modern browsers.
 Many websites, such as StackOverflow and GitHub, uses CSS rules to target the font family to show in code blocks.
 A simple example would be:

 ```css
 font-family: Menlo, Consolas, "Ubuntu Mono",